kodelint/kodelint.github.io/index.md

   <img src="/assets/uploads/kermit-typing.gif" alt="Coding GIF" style="border-radius: 12px; box-shadow: 0 0 30px rgba(56, 189, 248, 0.15); max-width: 100%; height: auto; border: 1px solid rgba(255,255,255,0.1);"/>
 </div>

-👋 **Hello there, internet traveler!**

-I’m <span style="color:var(--accent-primary)"><strong>Satyajit Roy</strong></span> — but most people just call me <span style="color:var(--accent-secondary)"><strong>Roy</strong></span>.
-I'm a technologist, problem-solver, and part-time automation evangelist (my motto: if I have to do it twice, it gets automated).

-Over the past 20+ years, I’ve had the privilege (and sometimes the headache) of building high-performing Product Development, SRE, DevOps, and Platform Security teams across fast-moving startups and global enterprises.
-I’ve navigated everything from `Solaris Zones` and `LXE` to `Kubernetes` and **cloud-native** everything.
-Basically, I’ve seen enough tech hypes rise and fall to earn a few gray hairs and a solid sense of when something’s actually useful.

-### My work has taken me deep into:

-*   ⚙️ Software Engineering & Infrastructure Architecture
-*   ☁️ Cloud-Scale Platform Delivery
-*   🔐 Security-First Thinking
-*   🚀 Building tech-savvy, no-BS teams that get stuff done

-I’m passionate about sharing what I’ve learned (often the hard way), whether it's through stories, strategies, or sharp opinions on systems design and modern engineering culture.
+👋 **Oh, hi!
+You found my corner of the internet.**

+I’m <span style="color:var(--accent-primary)"><strong>Satyajit Roy</strong></span>, but you can call me <span style="color:var(--accent-secondary)"><strong>Roy</strong></span>.
+(It saves syllables for more important things, like variable naming debates).

+I am a **Technologist**, **Problem-Solver**, and **Chief Automation Officer** of my own life.
+My philosophy is simple: **"If I have to do it twice, I’m writing a script.
+If I have to do it thrice, I’m building a platform."**

+### 🦖 The Origin Story (20+ Years of "It Works on My Machine")

+I’ve been in the game long enough to remember when "The Cloud" was just something that ruined your picnic.
+From the dark ages of `Solaris Zones` and `LXC` to the shiny, chaotic world of `Kubernetes` and **Cloud-Native** everything—I’ve seen tech hypes rise, fall, and get rebranded.

+I specialize in building high-performing **SRE**, **DevOps**, and **Platform Security** teams across fast-moving startups and global enterprises.
+Essentially, my job is to help companies build systems that **don't** wake everyone up at 3 AM on a Saturday.

+### 🛠️ What I Actually Do:

+*   ⚙️ **Engineering & Architecture**: Drawing boxes and arrows that eventually become expensive, resilient infrastructure.
+*   ☁️ **Cloud Delivery**: Turning "It works in dev" into "It scales in prod" without burning down the budget.
+*   🔐 **Security-First Thinking**: Because "admin/admin" is not a valid security strategy.
+*   🚀 **Team Building**: Hiring smart people and then trying hard not to get in their way.

+### 🧠 Why This Blog Exists

-This site is where I collect those thoughts, ideas, rants, and (sometimes) helpful insights — think of it as part technical diary, part engineering therapy.
+This site is my **Engineering Therapy**.
+It’s where I dump my thoughts, tutorials, rants, and the occasional "Aha!" moment.
+It serves two main purposes:
+1. Helping you solve that obscure error message you found on Google.
+2. Reminding future me how I fixed that obscure error message 6 months ago.

 Thanks for stopping by.
-Hope we cross paths someday — in a data center, Slack thread, or somewhere entirely unexpected.
+If you see me in a data center, a Slack thread, or debugging YAML files, say hi!

 <blockquote style="margin-top: 2rem; border-left-color: var(--accent-tertiary);">
-  <span style="font-weight: bold; color: var(--text-primary);">A Programmer is machine who turns coffee into code.</span> <span style="color: var(--accent-primary);"> That's Me!! </span>
+  <span style="font-weight: bold; color: var(--text-primary);">"I turn coffee into code, and anxiety into architecture."</span> <span style="color: var(--accent-primary);"> — That's Me!! </span>
 </blockquote>